Anna Wilgren: Montreal Victoire (2024–25)

 On June 10, 2024, Wilgren was drafted in the fifth round, 29th overall, by PWHL Montreal in the 2024 PWHL Draft.
 In November 2024, she signed a standard contract with Montreal.
-During the 2024–25 season, she recorded three goals and six assists in 30 regular season games.
+During the 2024–25 season, in her rookie year, she appeared in 30 regular season games, and recorded three goals and six assists for nine points while demonstrating the shot-blocking ability that had defined her collegiate career.
+She quickly established herself as a reliable two-way defender, and earned PWHL All-Rookie Team honors alongside fellow defender Cayla Barnes.